 Our team uses a co-productive approach from the ideation stage through to post-intervention review.
 The work we do is core to the integrity and operation of QRF.
 We use the best evidence to inform our work, and aim to create and use high quality evidence to ensure that our interventions and evaluative inquiries meet international standards.
 We ask challenging questions about, and undertake critical analysis of, QRF’s own work with the aim of improving our knowledge, understanding and practice.
 Learning and reflection is a constant within our approaches.

 The IEM team is knowledgeable, motivated and supportive and aims to become an accessible centre of excellence and an incubator hub for M&E professionals in the region.
-As part of our work we also seek to engage and empower constituencies and beneficiaries, such as children, young people and their parents, in ethical and relatable ways.

 Our Current Work Includes: